smurphos/nemo_actions_and_cinnamon_scripts/README.md

 Install dependencies required by the scripts

-`apt install zenity xdotool wmctrl`
+`sudo apt install zenity xdotool wmctrl`

 See the scripts index for any other script specific setup recommendations.